AT-Publishing/website/_glossary/ranging-market.md

 #### What is a ranging market

-Ranging market is a market that is lacking a trend of direction.
+Ranging market is a market that is **lacking a trend of direction**.

 It is not bullish (not consistently marking up) and not bearish (not consistently marking down).

 #### Alternative names for ranging market

-Ranging market is sometimes called a sideways market.
+Ranging market is also called the **sideways market**.

 #### How to trade a ranging market